 Africa is a fascinating continent with vibrant colours, lively music and rhythms and exciting wildlife.
 Areas of Africa are very hot with mountains, rainforests, huge deserts and grasslands.

 Africa is home to a wide range of different animals and birds, such as giraffes, elephants, lions, ostriches, zebras, antelopes, parrots and eagles, and interesting fruits and vegetables, such as mangoes, coconuts, yams and butternut squashes.

 African homes vary from mud and dried straw baked huts in village communities to apartments and houses in large towns and cities.
 Traditional, brightly-coloured textiles with bold designs are worn by African women.
 Dancing to lively drum rhythms is a popular pastime.
 Many people are skilled artists who create jewellery and ornaments from clay and wood.

-Posters, pictures and photographs of African life available from Africa Guide small-world African animals; role-play items such as African outfits available from The Festival Shop appropriate books such as Hot Hippo by Mwenye Hadithi (Hodder).
-Visit Africa Book Centre for further titles.
+Posters, pictures and photographs of African life; small-world African animals; role-play items such as African outfits; appropriate books such as Hot Hippo by Mwenye Hadithi (Hodder).

 1 It’s raining, it’s pouring